Go Back Email Link

 Peach Scones

-Fresh scones for breakfast or afternoon tea are one of the baking god’s greatest gifts.
-This peach variation, adapted from my Blueberry Scones, (which were in turn adapted from Sour Cream and Fruit Scones by Dawn Perry in the New York Times), is also lovely with diced strawberries, halved blackberries, or any combination of the three.
+Fresh scones for breakfast or afternoon tea are one of the baking god's greatest gifts.
+This peach variation, adapted from SOUR CREAM AND FRUIT SCONES by Dawn Perry, is also lovely with berries.
 Best fresh, bakers can also make the dough, cut the scones, and freeze them for up to a month to later bake from frozen.
-I make these using a food processor, but they will work fine in a large bowl with a pastry cutter or your fingers to cut the butter into the flour mixture if need be.
-Want a softer, airier scone or even smaller ones?
-See Cook’s Notes.
+I make these with a food processor, but they will work fine in a large bowl with a pastry cutter or your fingers to cut the butter into the flour mixture, if need be.
+For a softer, airier scone, see Cook's Notes below.

 Ingredients

-• ½ cup/100 grams granulated sugar, plus more for sprinkling on scones before baking or freezing
+• 1/2 cup (100 grams) granulated sugar, plus more for sprinkling on scones just before baking or freezing

 • 1 tablespoon baking powder

-• 1 large egg beaten with 1 teaspoon water
+• 1 large egg at room temperature, beaten with 1 teaspoon water (You'll just use a bit of it.
+Cook the rest for the dog.)

 Instructions

-• MIX DRY INGREDIENTS/CUT IN BUTTER: In the bowl of a food processor fitted with a steel blade (or in a large bowl using a pastry cutter or your fingers), measure in the flour, sugar, baking powder, and salt.
-Pulse or stir a few times to mix.
-Add the pieces of butter and pulse (or cut in/rub in) carefully 6-8 times or until you have pea-sized and smaller pieces of butter.
+• MIX DRY INGREDIENTS/CUT IN BUTTER: In the bowl of a food processor fitted with a steel blade, measure in the flour, sugar, baking powder, and salt.
+Pulse a few times to mix.
+Add the pieces of butter and pulse carefully only until you have pea-sized and smaller pieces of butter.

-• TURN OUT FLOUR MIXTURE INTO A LARGE BOWL and stir in the peaches.
-Whisk together the sour cream or yogurt and milk and pour that into the bowl.
-Using a table fork, stir until all the dry bits are incorporated, but the dough is still shaggy.
-Knead a few times until the dough barely holds together, then turn it out onto a lightly floured counter or board.
-The dough shouldn’t be uniform, smooth, or neat.
-Do not overwork dough.
+• TURN FLOUR MIXTURE OUT INTO A LARGE BOWL and gently stir in the peaches.
+In a small bowl, whisk together the sour cream or yogurt and milk and tip that into the flour mixture.
+Using a table fork, stir until all the dry bits are incorporated but the dough is still shaggy.
+(Takes a minute or two; be patient.)
+Knead a few times until the dough barely holds together, then turn the dough out onto a lightly floured counter or board.
+The dough needn't be uniform or neat.
+These are rather rustic scones.

-• PAT DOUGH with floured hands into a 1-inch-thick rectangle approximately 6 ½” x 12 ½”.
-Brush with the egg mixture and sprinkle with a little granulated sugar.
-Using a bench scraper or a knife, cut into first 2, then 4, then 8 (or then 16 for small scones) rectangles.
-(See Cook's Notes on info for even smaller scones.) for Place on prepared sheet pan as far apart as possible.
+• PAT DOUGH with floured hands into a 1-inch-thick rectangle, approximately 6"x10".
+Brush with a bit of the egg mixture and sprinkle with granulated sugar.
+Using a bench scraper or a knife, cut first into 2, then 4, then 8 (or 16) rectangles.
+Place on prepared sheet pan as far apart as possible.

 Notes

-COOK'S NOTES: If you'd like a wee bit lighter or more tender scone, increase the milk to 1/2 cup OR leave the peaches wet—don’t pat them dry.
-You’ll get nearly the same effect.
-The scones will spread more while baking and you might need to cut them apart for serving.
-If baking from frozen, you may need to allow a couple of minutes longer baking time.
+Cook's Notes: If you'd like a wee bit lighter, tender, and larger scone, increase the milk to 1/2 cup.
+The scones will then spread more while baking and you might need to gently cut them apart for serving.

 Copyright Alyce Morgan, 2022.
 All rights reserved.